 If your first thought was that this was a convention filled with thousands of snow globes then you may be slightly disappointed.
 Instead of sharing an appreciation for all things miniature and snow-covered, Snowglobe Lake Tahoe is in fact a Christmas-loving December music festival that requires attendees to bundle up in their winter best so they can enjoy the epic tunes without falling victim to frostbite.

 While the California location might have you doubting such duffle coat temps exist, the Lake Tahoe spot is actually a ski resort which means it’s scarfs on and dancing moves out.

 Snowglobe takes place from December 29th right through until the new year.
-It’s the perfect spot to see in 2016 and the last chance you’ll have to really live it up this year.
+It’s the perfect spot to see in the new year and the last chance you’ll have to really live it up this year.

 Fête des Lumières, Lyon, France

 This one is all about Mary.
 As in Jesus’s mum.

 The Virgin Mary is Lyon’s beloved saviour and Lyon honours her each year with the great Fête des Lumières.
 The four-day event is a testimony to what Mary means to the city – many believe it was she that saved them from destruction when the city was riddled with the plague.